Armael/pixels/README.md

 - `R`, `G`, `B`: the color of the pixel (the red, green, blue component respectively)

-## anti-spam measures (only for `server/localnet`)
+## anti-spam measures (for `server/localnet`)

-The server implements some basic rate-limiting / anti-spam measures based on the client IP address, tweakable using the `--nb-clients` and `--max-age` options of the server.
+The localnet server implements some basic rate-limiting / anti-spam measures based on the client IP address, tweakable using the `--nb-clients` and `--max-age` options of the server.

 - there is a limit on the number of visible pixels sent by the same client;
   after this limit, oldest pixels get removed first.
 If `--nb-clients` (an